raulduk3/language-model-driven-film-recommendation/README.md

 Contributions are welcome!
 Whether it's adding new features, fixing bugs, or improving documentation, please feel free to fork the repository, make your changes, and submit a pull request.
 Check the issues tracker for areas where you can help.

 ## License
-CineMatchAI CLI is licensed under the ISC License - see the LICENSE file for details.
+ISC License - see the LICENSE file for details.

 ## Acknowledgments
 OMDb API: For providing a comprehensive database of movie metadata.